AntonyMayer/node-terminal-app-test/README.md

-# CLI to display jira issues
+# CLI app to display jira issues

 **Note: Mac OS only**